vogr/IP-over-OSPF/README.md

 ### "Aha!"

 The real "aha!" comes from the realization that IP-over-OSPF should really be called tap-over-OSPF or Ethernet-over-OSPF: it gives you an Ethernet link built on top of the OSPF protocol.
-All the machines connected to the same OSPF "network" (known as an autonomous domain) are conceptually on the same link.
+All the machines connected to the same OSPF "network" (known as an autonomous domain) are conceptually on the same link

 So what if you wanted two machines on _different autonomous domains_ to communicate?
 If you have an OSPF router present on both autonomous domains, this machine could be forwarding between one "link" to the other.
-And how do you setup IP addresses across these links then?
+And how do you setup IP addresses across these links then...?

+You may run OSPF over IP-over-OSPF!
+Indeed, the latest revision of OSPF, OSPFv3, uses link-local IPv6 to communicate between neighboring routers: IP-over-OSPF gives you precisely link-local IPv6 over OSPF for all machines in the same autonomous domain.

-You may run OSPF over IP-over-OSPF ... and I don't think there's anything preventing you from recursing: IP-over-OSPF over OSPF over IP-over-OSPF.
+... and I don't think there's anything preventing you from recursing: IP-over-OSPF over OSPF over IP-over-OSPF.
 And so on, and so on!

 ### Context